 Visit the home of the man who hated Sir John A. Macdonald most.

 Experience our first Prime Minister’s triumphs including his uniting Atlantic and Pacific with a railway and winning six majority governments (a record that makes even Jean Chretien envious!).

 Help our actors and musicians create new chapters in this fascinating story!

 In the words of former Prime Minister Paul Martin, “This is Canadian history at its best.”
 (Globe and Mail, June 29, 2013)

 As we approach the bicentennial of Sir John A.’s birth in 2015, this Walk affords all Canadians an opportunity to explore and be excited by early Canadian political history.
 Could there be a better time to take the Walk?

-In Sir John A’s Footsteps has been featured on Global TV national news, CBC Radio, CTV, in the Toronto Star, and daily newspapers across Canada.
-The Tour has been led by many proud Canadians including Don Cherry, Prime Minister Paul Martin, broadcasters Steve Paikin and Lloyd Robertson.
+In Sir John A’s Footsteps has been featured on Global TV national news, CBC Radio and CTV; and in the Toronto Star and daily newspapers across Canada.
+The Tour has been led by many proud Canadians including Don Cherry, Prime Minister Paul Martin, and broadcasters Steve Paikin and Lloyd Robertson.